 - Know your plan’s fees and percentages.

-- Discover any hidden limitations.
+- Discover any hidden limitations or waiting periods.

 - Know if you have a deductible or co-pay & understand that is usually per person on a plan.